The Fight to End Healthcare Discrimination

 By the end of the 1960s, the alliance of grassroots organizers and federal officials had managed to desegregate most of the country’s healthcare facilities; more than 70% of Southern hospitals heeded President Johnson’s warning and opened their organizations to nonwhite patients.
 Black Americans had won equal access to healthcare.

 Despite the remarkable work and achievements of a generation of civil rights activists, Black Americans still experience significant care disparities, while other institutional barriers limit equal access to care.
-The solutions to these challenges will require creativity and determination, but Rowan and Berney agreed that coverage and cost reforms will be central to closing those gaps and expanding healthcare access to everyone.
+The solutions to these challenges will require creativity and determination, but Berney agreed that coverage and cost reforms will be central to closing those gaps and expanding healthcare access to everyone.